Dev-kris/social_app/README.md

 # Recreate Reddit

-This app is a recreation of Reddit for use by a company, internally, to promote stronger intradepartmental social connections
+This fullstack app is a recreation of Reddit for use by a company, internally, to promote stronger intradepartmental social connections

 Users are able to create their own communities where they can discuss their interests, hobbies, or share interesting information.